 5. I’ve had people ask if my kids were always happy.
 NOPE!

-They scream, they cry, they even stop their feet and slam doors.
+They scream they cry, and they even stop their feet and slam doors.

 Most days, I LOVE that my kids have tantrums.
 Yes, this may sound crazy, but they are very independent thinkers and if I don’t quite get what they are thinking, they let me know it.
 I remind myself that it is an opportunity to connect with them when they need me the most.
 Although some-day I hope these toddler tantrums turn into words and discussions, I am thankful to be raising independent thinkers willing to share their most frustrating moments with me.
 And yes, if you see the image below – he is mad about his shoe being so full of mud that he can’t get it back on (not the mud itself as that, he did that on purpose!)